grpc/grpc-java/examples/example-tls/README.md

 ```

 We provide a set of self-signed client/server keys and certificates to run the hello world with TLS examples on
 `localhost`.
 They can be found in `src/main/resources/certs`.
-You will need to generate/supply your own
+You can provide your own keys and certificates
-client/server keys and certificates with Subject Alternative Names in other domains.
+but be aware that the system may require a valid Subject Alternative Names.

 #### Hello world example with TLS (no mutual auth):